stadt-karlsruhe/open-data-dashboard/docs/configuration/categories.en.md

 # Categories

 Categories can be used to group resources in the UI to simplify navigating between them.
-Each resource must have a category and can optionally have a subcategory.
+Each resource must belong to a category or subcategory.

 ## Configurations